diegomagalhaes-dev/diegomagalhaes-dev/README.md

 ### Hi there 👋

 I'm a Full Stack Developer Passionate about the best web and mobile development technologies.
-I have experience with projects using JavaScript, NodeJS, ReactJS and React Native.
+I enjoy solving problems and developing solutions through technology, and I believe that each challenge is a stepping stone to go further.

 - 🔭 I’m currently working on only personal projects.
 - 🌱 I have experience with Java Script, Node.js and Flutter.